Jalal Chandio

-Jalal Chandio (جلال چانڊيو) was a Sindhi folk singer.
+Jalal Chandio (جلال چانڊيو; born 1944) was a Sindhi folk singer.
 He was born in 1944 in the village of Harpal Jo Hat, Misri Wah, near Phul Naushahro Feroze District.
 He was the only expert of yaktara & Chapri at the time, and his singing style made him popular among Sindh and all of Pakistan.
 He died on 10 January 2001 due to kidney failure.
 He got lot of respect in all over Sindh as folk singer due to distinct style of playing folk music and singing.

 Early life

 Jalal Chandio was born to Haji Faiz Muhammad Chandio, who owned a large number of cattle.
 Jalal Chandio was not interested in academics and thus remained a shepherd during his younger days.
 He has no formal education and over 10,000 songs recorded during his lifetime.
 As the first singer from Sindh and the star of a Sindhi movie, Jalal Chandio was the most in-demand performer of Sindhi classical music.
 He first began singing on Chapri and Yaktaro, and he called King of Yaktaro and Chapri in Sindh.
 Jalal Chandio was a prominent Sindhi singer who sang in the rhythms Kalwaro, Adho, Dedho, and Ekta.
 He ornamented the Yaktaro and Chapriyoon "Castanets" and sang songs about love.